w-k-jones/get_jasmin_era5/README.md

     history:      2020-12-18 00:18:51 GMT by grib_to_netcdf-2.19.1: grib_to_n...
 ```

-Slicing across the prime meridion, and using ascending latitude values is also possible:
+Slicing across the prime meridian and using ascending latitude values is also enabled:

 `era5["t", "2020-06-01":"2020-06-02", None, -90:90, -60:60]`